kbrsh/blog/src/posts/machine-learning.md

 ![Regression Visual](../img/machine-learning/regression.svg)

-There are also **two types of learning** methods: supervised and unsupervised.
+There are also **two main types of learning** methods: supervised and unsupervised.

 Supervised learning is when you have a set of inputs and outputs, and you train the machine on that.
 Unsupervised learning is when you only have a set of inputs, and you train the machine to find patterns between them.
+Essentially, machine learning is the process of a machine finding the relationship between inputs and outputs.

 ## Feedforward Neural Networks

 One method of machine learning is to use a **Feedforward Neural Network**.
 They work by:

-* Taking an input (a 2D array of numbers)
+* Taking an input
 * Multiplying the input by a certain set of weights
 * Applying an **activation function**
 * Returning an output